eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 -   Finally, such a request, and also the PID Provider or Attestation Provider endpoint to which it can be addressed, have not been specified yet.
+Option 4 is probably a solution to that.

 Option 2 requires direct communication between the Wallet Provider and the PID Provider or Attestation Provider.
 The ARF v1.5 does not foresee such communication, primarily since it means that the Wallet Provider gets information about the PIDs and attestations present on each of their Wallet Units.
 From an architecture point of view, this would therefore be a major change.
-However, the Commission has received feedback several times stating that in the long run, when the EUDI Wallet ecosystem is successful and a PID Provider or Attestation Provider will have millions of subscribers, the current issuance model
+Furthermore, this option introduces privacy risks.
+On the other hand, the Commission has received feedback several times stating that in the long run, when the EUDI Wallet ecosystem is successful and a PID Provider or Attestation Provider will have millions of subscribers, the current issuance model